SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Experiments

 \subsection{Results in the real world}

+The real-world experiments evaluate the performance of the \semnav models in real environments.
+First, a comparative analysis of different models is conducted, examining the differences in their results.
+These experiments were carried out in house 1 shown in Figure~\ref{fig:house1}.

-As we did in the experiments in the simulation environment, we have also proceeded to test the \semnav-OS \semnav-RGBS and \semnav-RGBS$\rightarrow$RL versions in the real world.
-Specifically, we evaluate in the real world the versions that are pre-trained using DINO~\cite{Caron2021EmergingPI}.
-Additionally, to compare with the state of the art, we have integrated the PirlNav model~\cite{ramrakhya2023} into our tests, which was also trained using BC with the same dataset.
-The results obtained by these 4 models are shown in Table \ref{table:real_world_sr}.
+For the comparative analysis of model performance, we evaluated the \semnav-OS, \semnav-RGBS, and \semnav-RGBS$\rightarrow$RL versions in the real world, using DINO~\cite{Caron2021EmergingPI} pre-training.
+Additionally, to compare with the state of the art, the PirlNav model~\cite{ramrakhya2023}, trained using BC with the same dataset, was also included in the evaluation.
+The results obtained by these four models are presented in Table~\ref{table:real_world_sr}.

 It is important to note that the PirlNav model did not manage to successfully complete any of the evaluation tasks.
-This aspect has already been reported in other works (e.g., \cite{Wasserman2023ExploitationGuidedEF}). \semnav-OS, which only uses semantic segmentation information, reports the highest SDS, and a lower average number of actions than the \semnav-RGBS, for the same SR. Only when we use the fine tuned version with RL, i.~e.~\semnav-RGBS$\rightarrow$RL, the average number of actions decreases significantly.
-Figure \ref{fig:real_vs_simulation} shows a comparison between the results of these four models in the simulation environment and in the real world.
+This aspect has already been reported in other works (e.g., \cite{Wasserman2023ExploitationGuidedEF}). \semnav-OS, which only uses semantic segmentation information, reports the highest SDS, and a lower average number of actions than the \semnav-RGBS, for the same SR. Only when we use the fine-tuned version with RL, i.~e.~\semnav-RGBS$\rightarrow$RL, the average number of actions decreases significantly.
+Figure \ref{fig:real_vs_simulation} shows a comparison between the results of these four models in the simulation environment and in the real world house 1.
 The \semnav-OS model experiences the least gap.

-None of the models were able to reach the bed object, as it was not present in the navigable scene.
+None of the models were able to reach the bed object, as it was not present in the navigable scene of house 1.
 Interestingly, our \semnav models attempted to climb the stairs when tasked with finding the bed.
 This behavior arises because, in the simulated environment, the agents can navigate stairs.
 Moreover, beds are typically located on upper floors, which highlights the type of behavior encoded in the learned navigation policy.
 Unfortunately, in the real world, our robot lacks this capability.
-Figure \ref{fig:real_world_qualitative} presents some qualitative results.
+Figure \ref{fig:real_world_qualitative} presents some qualitative results in house 1, but more can be found in the \href{https://youtu.be/ZSjb7tlV2W4}{following video}, including failure cases.